What Can You Really Do with a Nursing Informatics Degree?

 Nearly 80% of all nurse informaticists reported working remotely at least once a week, according to the 2022 Nurse Informatics Workforce Survey conducted by the Healthcare Information and Management Systems Society (HIMSS).

-Nursing informatics salaries are higher than those of a RN.
-The HIMSS survey reports that, in 2022, 60% of all nurse informaticists earned over $100,000 annually.
-The median RN salary is $88,070, per May 2023 BLS data.
+Nursing informatics salaries are higher than those of an RN.
+The HIMSS survey reports that, in 2022, 60% of all nurse informaticists earned base salaries of over $100,000.
+The median RN salary reached $93,600 in May 2024, according to BLS data.

 Types of Degrees in Nursing Informatics

-According to the HIMSS survey, 40% of nurse informaticists hold a BSN, 63% a master’s degree, and 10% a ADN.
-Although less than 10% of nurse informaticists hold a DNP, this number is on the rise.
+Earning a master of science in nursing (MSN) with a focus on informatics or a master’s in health informatics offers several advantages for a prospective nursing informaticist.
+According to the HIMSS survey, 40% of nurse informaticists hold a BSN, while 63% have a master’s degree.
+Although less than 10% of nurse informaticists hold a doctoral degree, this number is on the rise.

-Earning a master’s in nursing informatics can boost your earning potential, as 65% of all master’s degree holders earn more than $100,000 a year, with 40% earning more than $125,000.
+Earning a master’s in nursing informatics can boost your earning potential.
+The HIMSS survey reports 65% of all master’s degree-holders earn more than $100,000 a year, with 40% earning more than $125,000.

 Earning a DNP in nursing informatics expands your career options and can significantly increase your salary.
 According to the HIMSS survey, nearly 80% of nurse informaticists with DNPs or the equivalent make over $100,000 a year, while 40% earn $151,000 or higher.